irfanwhotf/ai_assist/README.md

 - Say "voice [name]" to change the voice (e.g., "voice echo")
 - Say "emotion [name]" to change the emotion (e.g., "emotion happy")
 - Say "speed [value]" to change the speech speed (e.g., "speed 1.5")
+- Say "my name is [name]" or "call me [name]" to set your name
+- Say "remember [information]" to store a memory
+- Say "list memories" to see what Neura remembers
 - Say "exit" or "quit" to end the session

 ## Setup